mjbots/moteus/docs/reference/configuration.md

 * 12 - "zero velocity"
 * 15 - "brake"

-For mode 10, `servo.default_velocity_limit` and
+For mode 10, `servo.default_velocity_limit`,
+`servo.default_accel_limit`, and `servo.default_jerk_limit` are used
-`servo.default_accel_limit` are used to control the deceleration profile to zero speed.
+to control the deceleration profile to zero speed.
 The default PID gains are used.
 The only limit on torque when in this timeout mode is `servo.max_current_A`.

 ## `servo.motor_thermistor_ohm`